Table of Contents

 Classification of Personality Disorders

 Personality disorders can be grouped into three clusters, which are based on their descriptive similarities within each cluster.
 These clusters are:

 Schizoid Personality Disorder

 Individuals suffering from this disorder are generally shy or timid, reserved, lonely, emotionless, and aloof.
-These people are mostly absorbed in their own thoughts and feelings, they are mostly fearful of closeness & intimacy with other people.
-They are more of day dreamer’s kind.
+These people are mostly absorbed in their own thoughts and feelings, and they are mostly fearful of closeness and intimacy with other people.
+They are more of a day dreamer’s kind.

 Paranoid Personality Disorder

-The characteristic feature for the individual suffering from paranoid personality disorder is that the interpretations of the actions of others are deliberately threatening or derisive.
-These people are mostly
+The characteristic feature for the individual suffering from a paranoid personality disorder is that the interpretations of the actions of others are deliberately threatening or derisive.
+These people are mostly:

 - Individuals suffering from this disorder are jealous, defensive, private, and devious, and they mostly seem to be emotionally “cold” or unreasonably serious.